Prajwalprakash3722/sharding/README.md

 # Sharding

-> this is me trying to debug large scale database designs and scalable stuff :)
+> This is me trying to figure out how to scale big databases without losing my mind.

 ## What is Sharding?